WiC64-Team/wic64-library/README.md

   +wic64_send                    ; send the request payload, if any bcs timeout                    ; abort on timeout

-  +wic64_receive_header          ; receive the request header, including status code and payload size bcs timeout                    ; abort on timeout bne error                      ; status code has been loaded into accumulator, non-zero => error
+  +wic64_receive_header          ; receive the response header, including status code and payload size bcs timeout                    ; abort on timeout bne error                      ; status code has been loaded into accumulator, non-zero => error

-  +wic64_set_response response   ; set the destination address to store the response payload to +wic64_receive                 ; receive the request payload, if any bcs timeout
+  +wic64_set_response response   ; set the destination address to store the response payload to +wic64_receive                 ; receive the response payload, if any bcs timeout

   +wic64_finalize                ; finalize transfer session and reset userport to input